Platform Selection Guide¶

 4. Cloud environment:

-├── AWS → Redshift (AWS-native)
+├── AWS → Redshift (integrated), or Databricks SQL, Snowflake (multi-cloud)

-├── Azure → Snowflake, Databricks (available on Azure)
+├── Azure → Databricks SQL, Snowflake (multi-cloud)

-├── Multi-cloud → Snowflake, Databricks (multi-cloud support)
+├── Multi-cloud → Databricks SQL, Snowflake

 └── On-premises → ClickHouse, DuckDB (self-hosted)